equinor/appsec-fundamentals-authn-authz-cs/ex-11/readme.md

 # Protecting Web Api's - OBO

-In this exercise we will investigate how to protect web api's using obo (on Behalf Of).
+In this exercise we will investigate how to protect web api's using the OBO flow (On Behalf Of).

 ## Outline